AbhaySh4r/AbhaySh4r.github.io/_projects/2_project.md

 </iframe>
 </center>

-All the image processing/pixel analysis was done within Processing, using
+The image processing/pixel analysis was done within Processing, using Processing's Pixel class to analyze the spectral content of each pixel column, then translating that into an audible tone using SuperCollider's audio engine.
+This was done for each wavelength, provided within the original picture format, but can be extended to any arbitrary wavelength represented in the photo.